kevinmiles/jabra-node-sdk/README.md

 # Bug reports
-If you find any bug or have any suggestion then fill in the form at [Jabra developer support site](https://developer.jabra.com/ticket/support/) with below details:
+If you find any bug or have any suggestion then fill in the form at [Jabra developer support site](https://developer.jabra.com) with below details:

 1. Bug description with steps to reproduce the issue.
 2. Console log after enabling debug mode for this module, see [Debugging and Logging](nodesdk/README.md#debugging-and-logging) section for more.
 3. File logs, see [Debugging and Logging](nodesdk/README.md#debugging-and-logging) section for more.

 # Credits

+See (github site)[https://github.com/gnaudio/jabra-node-sdk/graphs/contributors] for current contributors.

 Original GN authors (from before source was released on github):
 - Morten Frederiksen